MidgetOnACrutch/PinguBotPublic/README.md

 2. [Setting up your new bot](https://github.com/MidgetOnACrutch/PinguBotPublic/blob/master/README.md#setting-up-your-new-bot)
 3. [Creating basic commands](https://github.com/MidgetOnACrutch/PinguBotPublic/blob/master/README.md#creating-basic-commands)

+## About
-## This is a basic full commented skeleton of PinguBot that is freely available to the public to be used as a starting point for your own bot.
+**This is a basic fully commented skeleton of PinguBot that is freely available to the public to be used as a starting point for your own bot.
+Included in this readme is a full guide on setting up your bot and basic guide to creating commands.**

 ### Prerequisites